SAP-archive/teched2021-DEV161/exercises/exB/README.md

 ![](/exercises/exB/images/DATA_01.png)

-Once this is done.
-Click on "SAVE DATA RESOURCES" button to confirm the dialog.
+Once this is done, click on "SAVE DATA RESOURCES" button to confirm the dialog.
 In a real world scenario with actual authentication, we would need to add the autentication type, but we keep it simple for learning purposes here.

-The DATA Resources should sho now two entries: HeroCatalog and MyOrders.
+The DATA Resources should now show two entries: HeroCatalog and MyOrders.

 AppGyver needs constant, manual SAVE steps.
 So click on "SAVE" on the right side to perform a save action.
 In addition, AppGyver takes care of maintaining a history, so you can rollback you changes anytime.